alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - **Effect stacking / “transformer hell”**: if you end up drowning in `Task<Result<...>>` glue (and you’re not using a library that smooths it), the complexity may outweigh the benefits.

 ### Comparison: The Status Quo
-Exceptions: Implicit control flow.
-Good for system crashes, bad for expected domain logic ("User not found").
-Tuples (bool Success, string Error): Creates manual error propagation.
-You must check if (!success) return ... after every step.
-One missed check leads to bugs.
-The strongest competitor in C# is the Try/Out Pattern:
+The strongest alternative in C# is the `Try/Out` pattern.
+It is performant, but it flattens all errors into a single `false` boolean, losing the *reason* for failure.

 ```csharp
 public static bool TryDeactivateUser(